mrocklin/mrocklin.github.io/startups/offsites.md

 allowing you to use offsites to handle emergent issues.

 Ideally, offsites are also an opportunity to bring people together from different teams.
-I prefer mission-based offsites rather than team-based offsites.
+I personally prefer mission-based offsites rather than team-based offsites.

 Mission
 -------

 It's useful for an offsite to have a specific goal that can be solved.

 Ideally this is something that everyone present immediately recognizes as a pain in their side.
-This also has to be something that can be resolved either at the offsite or shortly after the offsite requiring no further communication.
+This also has to be something that can be resolved either at the offsite or shortly after the offsite without requiring significant coordination.
 It's powerful to have the group leave with a sense of accomplishment.

 Even if the primary goal of the offsite is to align the team emotionally and